 The following, however, is not a political statement.
-Injustices are being done, and have been done for decades, against Black, Indigenous, and People of Color in this country, and we feel it is time to make our feelings known.
-In the work we do with small businesses, we see these injustices daily.
+Injustices are being done, and have been done for decades, against Black, Indigenous, and People of Color in the United States, and we feel it is time to make our feelings known.
+In the work we do with small businesses, we witness these injustices daily.

 Here are our commitments:

 - At least 50% of all pro bono work we provide will go to Black entrepreneurs and other entrepreneurs of color.

 - By the end of 2020, we will design and implement an internal firm-wide Social Justice program which will encourage, and compensate, employees for engaging in Social Justice activities.
 The program will include, but will not be limited to, flex hours and compensation for education, volunteer work, and activism for positive change.